kthfre/elektro-chat/README.md

-# Installation
+# ElektroCHAT - installation

 This readme will cover installation from the scratch, step by step.
 During development python 3.10 was used.
 Python 3.11 was not supported.
 Some steps for installing certain software may vary for different operating systems.
 The server that is being used in this example installation is running Debian 11.

+Since some of the different components (i.e., client/server) of the project have quite strong interdependencies, all five of them share this repository at the time being.

-At first the different main software used will be installed and configured, followed by frameworks and packages.
+To begin the different main software used will be installed and configured, followed by frameworks and packages.

+## Software

 ### Python